uym2/MinVar-Rooting/README.md

-### If you find MinVar-Rooting helpful for your research, please cite the following paper
-- Mai, Uyen, Erfan Sayyari, and Siavash Mirarab.
-“Minimum Variance Rooting of Phylogenetic Trees and Implications for Species Tree Reconstruction.”
-Edited by Gabriel Moreno-Hagelsieb.
-PLOS ONE 12, no. 8 (2017): e0182238. doi:10.1371/journal.pone.0182238.

-### Besides, MinVar-Rootig was named MCCV in an independent and simultaneous work by Tria et al. Please also consider citing the following paper
-- Domingues Kümmel Tria, Fernando & Landan, Giddy & Dagan, Tal.
-(2017).
-Phylogenetic rooting using minimal ancestor deviation.
-Nature Ecology & Evolution.
-1. 0193.
-10.1038/s41559-017-0193.

 ## Implementation
 This is a dendropy-based implementation of the MinVar-Rooting, which seeks to root the tree at the point that minimizes the variance of the root to tip distances.
 The code was designed to be easily generalized for a class of 'optimization-based' rooting methods (some of which are under development), which includes a linear-time version of the traditional midpoint (MP) rooting as well.